sirsimions/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

-  I added a root for destroy
+  I added a route for destroy